s2seweis/upload-retrieve-images/server/readme.md

 # Next:
 - Querry for nested objects passed down to the node server
 - Append objects
+- Give me an example for store a video file with grid fs to mongodb and react

 ## New Package:
 - nodemon